 There is a parallel concept, called scaled quadratic variation, which solves the problem of taking the increment raised to the power $p$.
-This was introduced a long time ago in the context of Gaussian processes, which are not necessarily semimartingales, such as fBMs \cite{klein1975, gladyshev1961, viitasaari2019}.
+This concept introduced a long time ago in the context of Gaussian processes, which are not necessarily semimartingales, such as fBMs \cite{klein1975, gladyshev1961, viitasaari2019}.
 The idea was to consider quantities like to capture the roughness structure/variability of the Gaussian process $X$ beyond a semimartingale.
 In the above expression, $\gamma$ represents the order of roughness of the underlying process $X$.
-In comparison to the $p$-th variation, one major setback of the scaled quadratic variation is the lack of an \ito type formula (see i.g. \cite{perkowski2019}).
-However, since the scaled quadratic variation only focuses on square of the increments irrespective of the roughness of $X$, in terms of computational perspective, this scaled quadratic variation is arguably better than $p$-th variation.
+In comparison to the $p$-th variation, one major setback of the scaled quadratic variation is the lack of an \ito type change of variable formula, see e.g. \cite{perkowski2019}.
+However, since the scaled quadratic variation only focuses on the square of the increments irrespective of the roughness of $X$, in terms of computational perspective, this scaled quadratic variation is arguably better than the $p$-th variation.

 The quantity $\gamma$ in \eqref{eq: scaledQV} is linked with the covariance of the underlying Gaussian process $X$.
 As a consequence, for any Gaussian process $X$ (with some additional regularity) there exists a unique $\gamma$ such that for all other $\gamma$, the limit of \eqref{eq: scaledQV} converges to either zero or infinity (see \cite[Theorem 1]{gladyshev1961} for the details).